acriach/introtor_workshop/README.md

 ## Introduction

-As mentioned in the video, [**metadata**](https://techterms.com/definition/metadata) you can use R Studio on a university computer or download R and RStudio onto your laptop.
+As mentioned in the [video introduction to R](https://mymedia.leeds.ac.uk/Mediasite/Play/ad914b5790304b7e8dbba292c6800a451d) you can use R Studio on a university computer or download R and RStudio onto your laptop.
 Choose from the instructions below to open R Studio.

 ### Activity 1: Open R studio